 - speech and language skills sessions.

 - · social communication skills sessions.

-- Lego Therapy sessions.

-- meet and greet on arrival.

-- alternative curriculum opportunities.

-- · additional mentoring.
+- additional mentoring.

+- mental health workshops.

 - counselling.

-- therapeutic intervention.

-Occasionally, a student may need additional support from an outside agency such as Speech and Language Therapy Services, School Health Services, CAMHS, Early Help or Social Services.
-In this situation, parents or carers will be contacted so that a referral can be completed and forwarded to the appropriate agency.
+Occasionally, a student may need additional support from an outside agency such as Speech and Language Therapy Services, Health Services, CAMHS, Early Help or Social Services.
+In this situation, the identified needs will be discussed with students and parents or carers to agree that a referral is made to local authority services or independent professionals.
 After a series of observations and / or assessments, a programme of support is usually agreed for the student.

-Goldwyn has regular contact with other professionals involved with students, including medical professionals, Early Help Workers, Social Workers and Youth Offending Team Officers.
-When appropriate, Goldwyn will contribute to and / or attend multi-agency meetings regarding the welfare of students.
+Goldwyn 6th Form College has regular contact with other professionals involved with students, including medical professionals, Early Help Workers, Social Workers and Youth Offending Team Officers.
+When appropriate, Goldwyn 6th Form College will contribute to and / or attend multi-agency meetings regarding the welfare of students.

-Sometimes, a student will have such complex needs that they will find it extremely difficult to cope, even with the small setting and high level of adult support available in specialist provision, and Goldwyn may need to request additional funding for 1:1 social and emotional support or consider a change to their educational pathway.
+Sometimes, a student will have such complex needs that they will find it extremely difficult to cope, even with the small setting and high level of adult support available in specialist provision, and Goldwyn 6th Form College may need to request additional funding for 1:1 social and emotional support or consider a change to their educational pathway.